-- (1) In accordance with the Amended Credit Agreement, which will become effective upon completion of the Rights Offering, the amortization schedule for the Amended Term Loan Facility does not require debt repayments in 1997 or 1998. - (2) In December 1996, the Company received a loan of \$187 million from Roche Holdings to fund the Settlement Payment. - (3) There are currently insufficient shares of Common Stock authorized to permit conversion of all of the Preferred Stock issued upon the exercise of Rights or as dividends on the Series B PIK Preferred Stock and insufficient shares of Preferred Stock authorized to permit the payment of dividends on the Series B PIK Preferred Stock.
-In connection with the next annual meeting of shareholders, the Board of Directors will propose amending the Company's Certificate of Incorporation to increase (i) the authorized number of shares of Common Stock to permit the conversion of all of the Preferred Stock and the Notes, if applicable and (ii) the authorized number of shares of Preferred Stock to permit the payment of dividends on the Series B PIK Preferred Stock.
-Roche Holdings and the directors and executive officers of the Company have indicated to the Company that they intend to vote in favor of such amendment. - (4) The change in accumulated deficit reflects the estimate of costs to be incurred in connection with the Rights Offering and additional interest on the Roche Loan.
-See "Unaudited Pro Forma Financial Statements."
+(2) In December 1996, the Company received a loan of \$187 million from Roche Holdings to fund the Settlement Payment.

+(3) There are currently insufficient shares of Common Stock authorized to permit conversion of all of the Preferred Stock issued upon the exercise of Rights or as dividends on the Series B PIK Preferred Stock and insufficient shares of Preferred Stock authorized to permit the payment of dividends on the Series B PIK Preferred Stock.
+In connection with the next annual meeting of shareholders currently scheduled for , 1997, the Board of Directors will propose amending the Company's Certificate of Incorporation to increase (i) the authorized number of shares of Common Stock to permit the conversion of all of the Preferred Stock and the Notes, if applicable and (ii) the authorized number of shares of Preferred Stock to permit the payment of dividends on the Series B PIK Preferred Stock.
+Roche Holdings and the directors and executive officers of the Company have indicated to the Company that they intend to vote in favor of such amendment.

+(4) The change in additional paid-in capital reflects the estimate of costs to be incurred in connection with the Rights Offering and the pro forma Imputed Dividend on the Preferred Stock.